yig/GMU-CS425/README.md

 **You have reached the sixth checkpoint.** Upload your code.
 Run `xmake clean --all` and then zip your entire directory.
 For this checkpoint:

 * Your engine should have a script manager that lets users run Lua scripts on demand or attach a `Script` component to entities that will be run automatically in the game loop.
-* Your engine should expose to Lua scripts the ability to query input state, quit the game, play sounds, and manipulate sprites.
+* Your engine should expose to Lua scripts the ability to query input state, quit the game, manipulate sprites, and (optionally) play sounds.

 ## What's Next?